-We recently asked the Tiller community to share some of their favorite money-saving tips.
+We recently asked the Tiller community to share some of their favorite money saving tips.

-Grocery Shopping & Dining Out
+Save on Groceries & Dining Out

 Start off by adding $10 cash to wallet for each week/day you don’t eat out.
 It feels good to see money pile up.

 For the little things that add, like coffees and eating out, focus on behavior over budgeting.
 For example, make going out for lunch a treat again by only doing it once a week — and never alone!
-If you’re eating at your desk, you’re brown bagging it.
+If you’re eating at your desk, you’re brown-bagging it.
 This will also help you be more intentional about building relationships one lunch at a time.